Henry Smith Farm

-The Henry Smith Farm, also known as Hidden Spring Farm, is an historic home, barn, and vaulted cellar which are located in Middletown, Dauphin County, Pennsylvania.
+The Henry Smith Farm, also known as Hidden Spring Farm, is an historic home, barn, and vaulted cellar which are located in Middletown, Dauphin County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 The house was built in 1806 as a two-story, five-bay, double-pile, brownstone building, and was designed in the Federal style.
 The interior has a center hall plan, which was created in the Georgian style.
 A two-story kitchen addition was built in 1840.
 The brownstone bank barn was built between 1845 and 1847.
 A vaulted cellar that was built of rubble stone is located near the house.

 It was added to the National Register of Historic Places in 1988.